At some point after a car accident, you'll probably get a call from the other driver's insurance company. Here's what to know right off the bat:

 What about the other driver's insurance company?
 This leads us to the focus of this article, so let's get to it.

 The first time an insurance adjuster for the other driver's insurance company contacts you will likely be fairly soon after your car accident.
 But they're not checking in to see how you're doing, or to have a chat.
-The insurance adjuster has the insurance company's bottom line in mind here, and the goals of this conversation include:
+The insurance adjuster has the insurance company's bottom line in mind here, and the goals of this conversation can include:

-If the other driver was at fault for your car accident, and their insurance company has accepted financial responsibility for the crash, you might find yourself making a "third party car insurance claim" directly with the other driver's insurer.
+If the other driver was at fault for your car accident, you might find yourself making a "third party car insurance claim" directly with the other driver's insurer.
+In this situation, you'll need to talk with them and cooperate as they assess the accident and the specifics of your claim.
+That means, for starters:

-Ideally, your attorney or a representative from your own car insurance company will deal with the other driver's insurer, but this isn't always possible or practical.
-So communicating this information will sometimes fall on you.
-In these situations, you have to be careful what you say.
+Ideally, your attorney or a representative from your own car insurance company will take the lead in dealing with the other driver's insurer, but this isn't always possible or practical.

 First, always remember that the primary goal of the other driver's car insurance company is to pay out as little money as possible.
 The adjuster wants to find evidence that you were at fault for the accident, or that your injuries are minor (or nonexistent).